jonaslu/spad-mats/README.md

 ![spad-mats-and-his-dog-loffe](assets/spad-mats.jpg)

 # Prerequisites
+`go` installed.

+You need `git` installed and on your path (since this program uses exec.Command to run git commands).

 You need a [postgres](https://www.postgresql.org/) database installed and running.

 Tip: this is what [sider](https://github.com/jonaslu/sider) is made for - quick experiments with no hassle of a full database installation.